 In the special edition version of the game, the player is treated to a motivational speech after beating the game on hard mode.
-Also included is a bonus animation of Jim reacting to Princess What's-Her-Face in the style of a Tex Avery cartoon.
+Also included is a bonus animation of Jim reacting to Princess What's-Her-Face in the style of the Tex Avery cartoon "Red Hot Riding Hood".

 In the Genesis version, pressing Left + A, B, B, A, Right + A, B, B, A on the pause menu will trigger a special screen stating "Hey, Shiny Crew and D.L. only!" with pictures of the Shiny Entertainment crew's and Earthworm Jim's head.
 This then segues into a Debug Menu complete with invincibility and level select cheats.
 The Super Nintendo version contains a similar cheat code (pressing Left + A, B, X, A, A, B, X, A, Start while paused) It contains all the same options however the picture screen that proceeds the menu lacks text.